 Realistic construction budgeting involves estimating labor costs.
 This is the cost of your tradespeople, subcontractors, equipment operators, and other human resources.
 It consists not only of hourly wages but also of workers’ compensation, vacation, payroll expenses, and sick time.
 Improving labor productivity is a great way to extract profitability from your expenditures.

 Contractors should refer to their material and labor lists to finalize the selection of equipment and tools, and rent required quantities from their trusted suppliers.
-Take into account expenses such as equipment rental, delivery, operating, fuel and maintenance costs.
+Take into account expenses such as equipment rental, delivery, operating, fuel and maintenance costs while budgeting for a construction project.

 Insurance and Bonds

-Every construction project is legally subjected to insurance coverage and the costs related to liability protection.
-Depending on project’s size and complexity, you may be asked to pay a deposit or bid bond.
-This will guarantee your commitment and assure all subcontractors, tradespeople, and suppliers are paid.
+Every building project is legally subjected to insurance coverage and the costs related to liability protection.
+Depending on the project’s size and complexity, you may be asked to pay a deposit or bid bond.
+This will guarantee your commitment and ensure all subcontractors, tradespeople, and suppliers are paid.
 Don’t hesitate to consult a professional financial officer about current terms and conditions.

 Utilities and Taxes